-The restrictions on the use of lead and lead compounds in products available to the public in Australia are listed in the Poisons Standard (SUSMP, 2012).
+The use of lead and lead compounds in products available to the public in Australia is restricted as listed in the Poisons Standard (SUSMP, 2012).
 These restrictions will prevent risks from domestic use of these compounds.

-Given these restrictions, historical reports of cosmetic use of these chemicals, i.e. in anti-persperants identified from international sources (HSDB, 2013) can be considered to not be relevant to Australia.
+Given these restrictions, domestic use in paints identified from international sources can be considered to not be relevant to Australia.